 Selling a fire-damaged house in Connecticut’s real estate market can be difficult, but manageable.
 Homeowners frequently ask, “Can you sell a burned-down house?”
 The answer is true, but it takes knowing the market’s complexity and adopting deliberate efforts to optimize your property’s value.

-First, have an expert inspect the degree of the fire damage to establish repair costs and any pricing revisions.
-Engage with professional real estate brokers who specialize in distressed properties to gain access to their network of investors looking for deals in Connecticut’s unique housing situation.
+First, an expert must inspect the degree of the fire damage to establish repair costs and any pricing revisions.
+Engage with professional real estate brokers specializing in distressed properties to gain access to their network of investors looking for deals in Connecticut’s unique housing situation.

 When marketing the property, highlight any undamaged features or renovation opportunities.
 Consider selling “as-is” to cash buyers who may find value in restoring or flipping the home.